jonhadfield/soba/README.md

 single file.

 An unchanged git repository will create an identical bundle file so bundles will only be stored if a change has been made and will not produce duplicates.
+Since version 1.1.4 you can now [check for changes without cloning](#comparing-remote-repository-with-local-backup).

 ## latest updates

+**1.1.6 released 2022-12-20**
+- Fixes bug where only first 100 GitHub Organisation repositories are backed up
+- Introduce retries for BitBucket API calls and cloning

+**1.1.5 released 2022-12-20**
+- Maintenance release

 **1.1.4 released 2022-11-12**
 - Adds new feature to prevent having to clone a repository before comparing with the latest local backup.